 Schedule SI: Special rates

-2 to 8 : Please cross verify entries in the grayed portion.
+2 to 8 : Please cross verify entries in the greyed portion.

 Schedule EI: Exempted income

-- Interest: For example, interest from tax free bonds, or interest portion of PPF/EPF if matured and withdrawn.
-EPF is not taxable only if withdrawn after 5 years of continuous service, and it is illegal to withdraw during job change.
+- Interest: For example, interest from tax-free bonds, or interest portion of PPF/EPF if matured and withdrawn.
+EPF is not taxable only if withdrawn after 5 years of continuous service, and it is illegal to withdraw during a job change.
 Please do not enter Savings bank account’s interest here.
 It should be entered in 80TTA.